Course Assistant

 Lesson Objectives

-• Load a dataset, evaluate variable types using class() and summary(), and apply coercion functions (as.factor(), as.numeric(), as.character()) to correct type mismatches before analysis begins.
+• Load a dataset, evaluate variable types using class() and str(), and apply coercion functions (as.factor(), as.numeric(), as.character(), as.Date(), and lubridate helpers) to correct type mismatches before analysis begins.

-• Produce a scatterplot and a grouped bar chart from a prepared dataset and interpret the visual output as a quality check on the cleaning workflow.
+• Produce a scatterplot, grouped bar chart, and boxplot from a prepared dataset and interpret the visual output as a quality check on the cleaning workflow.

 Consider While Reading

-• Every dplyr function in this module does one thing and does it cleanly — the power comes from chaining them.
-As you work through each function individually, keep asking: how would I combine this with the previous step using %>%?
+• Every dplyr function does one thing cleanly — the power comes from chaining them.
+As you work through each function, keep asking: how would I combine this with the previous step using %>%?
 The pipe is not just a convenience; it is the habit that makes your code readable and your workflow reproducible.

 • When you use group_by() with summarize(), you are shifting from thinking about individual rows to thinking about groups.
-This is one of the most important conceptual transitions in data analysis.
 Notice how the same variable — say, AnnualSpend — means something different when you look at its overall mean versus its mean broken out by Region or Churned.
 The grouped summary is where business questions actually get answered.

 Data Types and Coercion